Tedi1221/EventManagmentSystem/README.md

 ## 📚 About Me
 I'm currently a **student at the Technical University of Sofia**, passionate about web technologies, backend development, and building real-world software solutions.
-I'm actively improving my skills in **C# and .NET development** through SoftUni's in-depth training program.
+I'm actively improving my skills in **C# and .NET development** through SoftUni's in-depth training.

 ---